fredcommo/aCGH_viewer/README.md

 3. Display genes using valid HUGO symbols
 4. Select the full profile, or isolate a specific chromosome
 5. Change Gain/Loss colors
-6. Merge segments shorter than a specified valie, in Kb
+6. Merge segments shorter than a specified value, in Kb
 7. Recenter the entire profile
 8. Rescale the y-axis
 9. Define the Gain/Loss and segment length thresholds to only display the relevant regions.
 The 'Genes table' will be filtered, accordingly.